Charles Gerhardt Institute of Montpellier (ICGM)

 Content type: Page

-The IGMM conducts innovative, world-class basic research with potential applications in the fields of biomedicine and molecular and cellular medicine, particularly in the treatment of cancer and certain infectious or genetic diseases.
+The IGMM conducts innovative, world-class basic research with potential applications in the fields of biomedicine and molecular and cellular medicine, particularly for the treatment of cancer and certain infectious or genetic diseases.
 The IGMM has a long-standing, internationally recognized reputation in the disciplinary fields that constitute its main research areas: RNA Biology; Gene Regulation and Epigenetics; Tumorigenesis/Cell Cycle and Cell Death; Immunology/Virology/Biotherapies.
 In addition to these main areas, the IGMM is also driven by a cross-disciplinary approach involving mathematical/computational modeling and machine learning to better understand the pathophysiological phenomena at the heart of its scientific interests.Translational research plays an increasingly important role in IGMM’s research, with a growing number of hospital partnerships in and outside Montpellier and the inclusion of hospital practitioners in its teams.
 Label: Joint Research Unit Research UMR)Main sponsoring bodies: CNRS, UMPResearch cluster: Biology and HealthDoctoral school: Chemical and Biological Sciences for HealthHAL portal: publications of the unit WEBSITE

 Institute of Human Genetics (IGH)